Local motorcycle sales set to grow 1%

-Local motorcycle sales are projected to grow 1% year-on-year to 1.7-1.75 million units this year as buyers continue to face difficulties accessing auto loans, according to Thai Honda Co, a motorcycle manufacturer and distributor.
+Local motorcycle sales are projected to grow 1% year-on-year to 1.7 million to 1.75 million units this year as buyers continue to face difficulties accessing auto loans, according to Thai Honda Company, a motorcycle manufacturer and distributor.

-Commanding the largest market share in the domestic market, Thai Honda expects its sales to grow by 2% year-on-year to 1.36-1.4 million units in 2025, said president Yuichi Shimizu.
+Commanding the largest market share in the domestic market, Thai Honda expects its sales to grow by 2% year-on-year to 1.36 million to1.4 million units in 2025, said president Yuichi Shimizu.

 "Thailand will continue to face challenges this year, especially the high level of household debt that deals a blow to consumer purchasing power and raises concerns over non-performing loans [NPLs] in the car and motorcycle sectors," he said.

-Household debt including informal loans has reached 104% of GDP, according to a report recently released by the Joint Standing Committee for Commerce, Industry and Banking (JSCCIB).
+Household debt including informal loans has reached 104% of gross domestic product (GDP), according to a report recently released by the Joint Standing Committee for Commerce, Industry and Banking (JSCCIB).

-The report, which indicates household debt-to-GDP ratio in the fourth quarter of last year, is based on a study conducted by Chulalongkorn University, commissioned by the JSCCIB.
+The report, which indicates household debt-to-GDP ratio in the fourth quarter of last year, is based on a study conducted by Chulalongkorn University (CU), commissioned by the JSCCIB.

 The high level of household debt causes banks and car financing companies to be more cautious about granting auto loans for fear of NPLs.